ppatierno/formula1-telemetry-kafka/README.md

 The Formula 1 2020 game UDP packets specification is [here](https://forums.codemasters.com/topic/50942-f1-2020-udp-specification/).
 The library used for decoding the packets is [here](https://github.com/ppatierno/formula1-telemetry).

+## Documentation

+You can find more information about building, deploying and running the solution in the documentation [here](documentation/README.md)

 ## Dashboards

 The telemetry dashboard shows information like speed, engine (rpm), throttle and brake.